 The bypass register is selected in the scan path.
-A logic 0 value is captured in the bypass register during Capture-DR. Data in the shift-register elements of the selected output-mode BSCs is toggled on each rising edge of TCK in Run-Test/Idle, updated in the shadow latches, and applied to the associated device I/O pins on each falling edge of TCK in Run-Test/Idle.
-Data in the input-mode BSCs remains constant.
-Data appearing at the device input or I/O pins is not captured in the input-mode BSCs.
+A logic 0 value is captured in the bypass register during Capture-DR. Data in the shift-register elements of the selected output BSCs is toggled on each rising edge of TCK in Run-Test/Idle, updated in the shadow latches, and applied to the associated device output pins on each falling edge of TCK in Run-Test/Idle.
+Data in the selected input BSCs remains constant and is applied to the inputs of the normal on-chip logic.
+Data appearing at the device input pins is not captured in the input BSCs.
 The device operates in the test mode.